pixalo/pixalo/wiki/v1/Camera.md

 The Camera class is a comprehensive 2D camera system for the Pixalo game engine that provides advanced viewport management, smooth animations, and cinematic effects.
-It handles camera movement, zooming, rotation, entity following, bounds management, and various visual effects like screen shake, fade transitions, and cinematic modes.
+It handles camera movement, zooming, rotation, entity following, bounds management, and screen-shake effects.

 ## Public Methods